-Canva vs Figma (2026): Which Design Tool Should You Use?
+Canva vs Figma (2026): Templates vs Prototypes — Which Do You Need?

-Quick verdict: This depends entirely on your use case.
+This depends entirely on your use case.
 Canva wins 6-4 for beginners, marketers, and anyone creating visual content from templates.
-Figma is the clear winner for UI/UX design, prototyping, and design systems.
+Figmais the clear winner for UI/UX design, prototyping, and design systems.
 These are not really competitors — they serve different audiences.
-But if you can only pick one and you are not a UI designer, Canva is probably more useful in your daily life.
+If you can only pick one and you're not a UI designer, Canva is probably more useful in your daily life.

 Our Verdict